ministryofjustice/open-vagrant-boxes/README.md

 <img src="http://blog.phusion.nl/wp-content/uploads/2013/11/vagrant.png" height="150">
 <img src="http://blog.phusion.nl/wp-content/uploads/2013/11/docker.png" height="150">

 This repository contains definitions for various Docker-friendly [Vagrant](http://www.vagrantup.com/) base boxes.
 There are boxes that are based on Ubuntu 12.04 64-bit, and boxes that are based on Ubuntu 14.04 64-bit.
-They differ from the ones provided by vagrantup.com in the following ways:
+They reuse a lot of the hard work that the good people from [Phusion have created with their open-vagrant-boxes](https://github.com/phusion/open-vagrant-boxes) and differs only in that we install salt and a few extra packages (such as python dev tools, and the JDK).

  * We provide 2 virtual CPUs by default, so that the boxes can make better use of multicore hosts.
  * We provide more RAM by default: 1 GB.